botlabs-gg/yagpdb-docs-v2/content/moderation/basic-automoderator.md

 ## Intro

-Basic Automoderator (BAM) lets you quickly set up *basic* automoderation, without much fuss.
+Basic Automoderator lets you quickly set up *basic* automoderation, without much fuss.
 For that reason, its overall customizability is quite limited.
 If you would like a more detailed configuration, please use the [Advanced Automoderator](advanced-automoderator).